Locate a grave MUSEUM OF THE FALLEN

 Maurya Empire

-Conquest The first empire to unite nearly all India, whose greatest king renounced war and whose last was murdered by his general.
+Conquest The first empire to unite nearly all India, whose greatest king Ashoka renounced war after Kalinga and whose last was murdered by his general Pushyamitra Shunga.

 185 BCE b.
 322 BCE · 137 years